 About a year after graduation from UNH, I moved to San Francisco.
 There, I took several courses in the Horticulture Program at City College of San Francisco.
 For approximately 13 years, I worked in the Financial District of San Francisco in a job completely unrelated to my studies or previous work experience.
 (I know, welcome to the club!)
 The work was intense and often interesting, providing an intellectual challenge, good compensation and travel.
 However, I always felt a bit out of sorts and often plain unhappy in the citified corporate environment, far from my rural New England roots, interests, and education.

 Eventually I left that job to work for a year or two in a tech start-up company.
 Unfortunately, although it was a good company run by a very smart guy, it was not one of the start-ups that went skyward with the dot com boom.
 By this time, I was married and we had our first daughter and two years later, a son.
 I started working closer to home, running a business managing rental properties and working for banks and investors doing residential and commercial property repair and renovations.
 When our 2nd daughter was born, we decided to move from the urban San Francisco Bay Area to Southern Oregon.
 For 12 years I was a stay at home dad, homeschooling three children through middle school.
-My oldest daughter is now in medical school, my son is out of college and working, and my youngest daughter is in high school.
+My oldest daughter is now a doctor, my son is out of college and working, and my youngest daughter is about to graduate from college.
 I re-entered the work-day world in 2008, fortunate to find a job in a very tough economy working as a gardener for the west coast’s premier retirement community.
 I may be one of the oft-cited underemployed, and underpaid, but I do like the job.
-I have a 4 day – 10 hour per day schedule, and have great co-workers and supervisors.

 Throughout all of this, I have continued to garden sustainably and organically.
 This started 25 years ago when I found dead ladybugs on plants in San Francisco’s Golden Gate Park.
 That day I vowed I would never again use insecticides in my own garden.
 When I lived in San Francisco, I “farmed” the small back yard of the building, growing quite a few different vegetables even in the cool, foggy, San Francisco summers.
 When we moved over to the east side of the San Francisco Bay, I raised “crops” in many hundred square feet of raised beds.
 At our current home of almost 2 acres in Southern Oregon, I have grown so much organic produce that we are able to barter it for credit at the local farm stands.
 I try to cut back, but I must have the “farmer” gene if there is such a thing!
 Of course I have never lost my love of ornamental horticulture and landscaping, making each place I have lived into a bit of a horticultural oasis.